AKASHANGADII/shop_app/README.md

 This project is a shopping application.
 Includes following features :
-Add new product
+Add new product,
-Cart screen
+Cart screen,
-Order's screen
+Orders screen,
-Delete product
+Delete product,
 Favorite option